simonmichael/hledger_site/src/index.md

 usually `~/.hledger.journal`, or `C:\Users\USER\.hledger.journal`, or whatever you've set LEDGER_FILE to.
 <!-- It uses [journal format](hledger.md#journal). -->

-Transactions are recorded there, like this:
+Transactions are recorded like this:

 ```journal
 2025-04-10 MyGas